Get 5% of discount using the code

 What is iMessage?

-iMessage is Apple’s internet-based messaging service that lets you send texts, photos, videos, and voice notes for free through WiFi or mobile data instead of using traditional SMS.
+iMessage is Apple’s internet-based messaging service that lets you send texts, photos, videos, and voice notes with other iOS devices for free through WiFi or mobile data instead of using traditional SMS.

 This helps you avoid carrier charges on your SIM card for iPhone while accessing features like group chats, message reactions, and syncing across your Apple devices, including iPhones, iPads, and Macs.